fast-af/developer-portal-starter/developer-portal/for-developers/magento/pre-install/sign-up-as-a-seller.md

 ---
 title: Fast Magento Docs
 description: Getting Started with Fast on Magento!
-Quickstart
+Onboard as a Seller
-keywords: Fast Magento Quickstart
+keywords: Fast Magento Onboard as a Seller
 ---

-# sign up as a seller
+# Onboard as a Seller